rbritton1988/name-sorter/README.md

 A dotnet core (2.1) console application written in C# that accepts a path to a .txt file as an argument.
 The argument file should contain a list of unsorted names.
-Theses names will then be sorted alphabetically in order of the lastnames.
+The application will then sort the names alphabetically in lastname order.
-The results are printed to the console and written to a sorted-names-list.txt in applications working directory.
+The results are printed to the console and written to a *sorted-names-list.txt* file in applications working directory.

+**To build both the main and tests projects run:**

+`dotnet build NameSorter.sln`

+**To run tests project run:**

+`dotnet build NameSorterTests`\
+`dotnet test NameSorterTests`

+**To publish a standalone executable Release on a Windows 10 machine**

+`dotnet publish NameSorter -c Release -r win10-x64`